GSA/digitalgov.gov/content/news/2010/10/2010-10-22-tell-compelling-stories-with-data-visualization.md

 > “Clutter and confusion are not attributes of information; they are failures of design.”

 Watch the on-demand event with presenter **Stephen Few**.
-Stephen is a principal with Perceptual Edge and presents [simple skills and common mistakes you should avoid when "telling stories" using data visualization](https://web.archive.org/web/20140801222759/www.digitalgov.gov/files/2013/12/telling-stories-with-numbers-slides.pdf).
+Stephen is a principal with Perceptual Edge and presents [simple skills and common mistakes you should avoid when "telling stories" using data visualization (PDF, 3.5 MB, 49 pages)](https://web.archive.org/web/20140801222759/www.digitalgov.gov/files/2013/12/telling-stories-with-numbers-slides.pdf).